VinzzB/LifxZoneStrip/README.md

 # LifxZoneStrip
 Use the Lifx app to control zones with self made LED strips.
 I'm using APA102 LED Driver strips. (other drivers are also possible)

 This library makes use of the APA102 Library written by myself.
-You can find the libaray over here: https://github.com/VinzzB/APA102_LedStreamer
+You can find the library over here: https://github.com/VinzzB/APA102_LedStreamer

 This project is a work in progress.
 You can NOT add the LED strip to the Lifx Cloud.
 You can only control the LED strip from your home network.